SeattleMeshnet/meshbox/README.md

     $ ./scripts/feeds update -a
     $ ./scripts/feeds install -a

-Then configure your firmware image: enable the luci-cjdns module, in addition to your usual settings, such as target system and profile.
+Then configure your firmware image: enable the luci-app-cjdns module, in addition to your usual settings, such as target system and profile.
 As usual, you'll need to hit space twice to make it `[*]` rather than `[M]`.

     $ make menuconfig
     LuCI -> Collections -> [*] luci
-    LuCI -> Project Meshnet -> [*] luci-cjdns
+    LuCI -> Project Meshnet -> [*] luci-app-cjdns

 Then build with `make`.
 You can append `-j $n`, where n is the number of CPU threads you want to use for compilation.